CharissaHollister/challenge-1/README.md

 # Horiseon Main Page

-# Updating to make the site accessible and therefore optimize it's search engine presence. -CRH 04/17/2022
+# Updating to make the site accessible and therefore optimizing it's search engine presence. -CRH 04/17/2022

 ## updates to html